 By

 This case illustrates that elite athletes — including professional basketball players and Olympic competitors — may qualify for EB-1 extraordinary ability permanent residence without employer sponsorship.

-If you are a professional athlete with sustained international recognition and are exploring an EB-1 extraordinary ability green card, a strategic evaluation of your credentials is essential.
+If you are a professional athlete with sustained international recognition and are exploring an EB-1 extraordinary ability green card, our immigration attorney performs a strategic evaluation of your credentials is essential.

+By